Food Recovery Challenge (FRC)

 - Participants prevent and divert wasted food in their operations by following the Food Recovery Hierarchy.
-The Hierarchy recommends actions in the following order by - prevention, donation, composting and/or anaerobic digestion.
+The Hierarchy recommends actions in the following order by - prevention, donation, anaerobic digestion and/or composting.

 - Endorsers promote sustainable management of food by educating organizations and businesses about the environmental, social and economic benefits of preventing and diverting wasted food.
-Importantly, endorsers also recruit organizations and businesses to join the FRC.
+Endorsers also recruit organizations and businesses to join the FRC.

-Food Recovery Challenge participants and endorsers include groups such as grocers, educational institutions, restaurants, faith organizations, sports and entertainment venues, and hospitality businesses.
+Food Recovery Challenge participants and endorsers include groups such as grocers, educational institutions, restaurants, faith-based organizations, sports and entertainment venues, and hospitality businesses.

 - Help your community by donating nutritious, excess food to feed hungry people, not landfills.

 - Gain visibility by having your name listed on the EPA’s website.